rufio-tf2/discord-pollbot/helpMessages/PollHelpMessage.md

 Surround multiple words with single or double quotes:

 `!p "Do you like fun?"
-"Let's do it" 'Not so sure though'`
+"Let's do it" 'Whatever that "thing" was'`